Karate Mats and Yoga Floor: USA Karate and Platinum Yoga Testimonial

 Despite these less-than-ideal training surfaces, Mr. Younglove continued to pursue his passion for martial arts and, from 2012 to 2014, he was the top-ranked North Central Karate Association (NCKA) competitor in traditional form for 40-49 year olds.

-In July of last year, this sixth-degree blackbelt finally found the perfect martial arts flooring on Greatmats.com - 1 inch thick foam karate mats.
+In July of 2014, this sixth-degree blackbelt finally found the perfect karate flooring on Greatmats.com - 1 inch thick foam karate mats.
 These 1x1 meter interlocking foam tiles, designed to look like wood floors, have a leather-like, waterproof surface that provides both proper stability and cushion.

 ''I've tried many of the others in all of our different schools - and (talked to) other owners,'' Mr. Younglove said. ''These are by far and large the best that I've found.''